You've got a 5-hour airport layover. What do you do when you're trapped in an airport for hours on end?

 - Casinos are available in Cologne and Copenhagen.

-- Vancouver has a number of amenities, including medical services and a pharmacy.
+- Vancouver has a number of amenities, including medical services, a pharmacy, and a very nice museum.
 London's Heathrow also has medical facilities.

 - Most airports have internet and wifi access, but look for those that offer wifi for free.